physics-faas/physics-devconf/README.md

      http://test-hw.default.127.0.0.1.sslip.io
 ```

 6. Check that the function has been correctly deployed.
+A new Knative service (ksvc) object is created, which triggers the knative controllers to create the other k8s objects (deployment and route).
 After approximately one minute minute the deployment is scaled down to 0 replicas if not used to spare resources:
 ```
+$ kubectl get ksvc
+NAME      URL                                         LATESTCREATED   LATESTREADY     READY   REASON test-hw   http://test-hw.default.127.0.0.1.sslip.io   test-hw-00001   test-hw-00001   True

 $ kubectl get deploy
 NAME                       READY   UP-TO-DATE   AVAILABLE   AGE test-hw-00001-deployment   0/0     0            0           104s

-$ kubectl get ksvc
-NAME      URL                                         LATESTCREATED   LATESTREADY     READY   REASON test-hw   http://test-hw.default.127.0.0.1.sslip.io   test-hw-00001   test-hw-00001   True

 $ kubectl get route
 NAME      URL                                         READY   REASON test-hw   http://test-hw.default.127.0.0.1.sslip.io   True

+$ kubectl get pods
+(empty if more than a minute has passed)
 ```

 7. Invoke the function: